gjcliff/gjcliff.github.io/docs/_posts/2024-03-19-SLAM-from-scratch.md

         * **circle** - Command the robot to move in a circle, and offer some additional movement related services (stopping and reversing)
 - **nuslam** - This package contains a node and a launch file that performs EKF SLAM using the turtlebot.

-This project includes its own 2D geometry library, which provides objects for points, vectors, twists, and transformation matrices.
+This project also includes its own 2D geometry library, **turtlelib** which provides objects for points, vectors, twists, and transformation matrices.
 It also includes helper functions for normalizing angles and normalizing vectors, which can be quite helpful when implementing SLAM.

 A high level overview of the program's structure can be seen below:
 ![slam_block_diagram](/public/SLAM-from-scratch/slam_block_diagram.png)